 A relationship with a narcissist is often not sustainable in the long term.
-If your spouse is a narcissist, it may be in your interest to end the marriage.
+If your spouse is a narcissist, it may be in your interest to end the marriage and hire a Georgia divorce lawyer.
 However, how do you know whether your spouse is a narcissist?

 You may think that it would be obvious, but this is not necessarily true.
 A narcissist usually advances the relationship quickly in the beginning while hiding narcissistic tendencies behind charming behavior.
 The warning signs typically come on slowly, by which time you may find yourself in a deeply committed relationship.
 Here are some signals to watch for.